vonMentzer-Group/vonMentzer-Group.github.io/index.md

 {% capture text %}

 We are a small team recently established at the Sahlgrenska Academy, Department of Microbiology and Immunology.
 We strive to build a diverse team where we emmbrace our differences and create space for innovation.
-We are funded by mutliple funders including the Research Council and Sahlgrenska Academy.
+We are funded by multiple funders including the Research Council and Sahlgrenska Academy.

 {%
   include button.html